 Asset acquisition Amount or number Total estimated cost Agency responsible

 Land

 Structure

-Cro ps and economic tress
+Crops and economic tress

 Community infrastructure

 Land Acquisition and Preparation

-Lan · · · · · · · · · · · · · · · · · · ·

-ıctures
+Land

+Structures

-ps areas and others
+Crops areas and others

-nmunity infrastructure
+Community infrastructure

-ocations
+Relocations

-nsfer of possessions
+Transfer of possessions

-allation costs
+Installation costs

-nomic Rehabilitation
+Economic Rehabilitation

-ming skills training (e.g. soil
+Farming skills training (e.g. soil

-ility management, animal
+fertility management, animal

-bandry etc.)
+husbandry etc.)

-/AIDS awareness, testing and
+HIV/AIDS awareness, testing and

-cou nselling

-Due in and a little Americans (a.g. managed
+counselling

-iness skills training (e.g. record
+Business skills training (e.g. record

 and book-keeping)

-C that to control out o

-ital Investments
+Capital Investments

-hnical Assistance
+Technical Assistance

-- nitoring

-tingency Carla A
+Monitoring

+Contingency

-# Item Costs Assumptions
+Item Costs Assumptions

-Canada antique familiare afternal For land consisting assumance

-1 Compensation for loss of Land For land acquisition purposes,

-/hectare based on Ugandan average

-market cost, or from similar
+1 Compensation for loss of Land /hectare For land acquisition purposes, based on Ugandan average market cost, or from similar projects

-2 Componentian for loss of Crons projects

-2 Compensation for loss of Crops Includes costs of labor

-/hectare c f invested and average of highest price of staple food
+2 Compensation for loss of Crops /hectare of farm lost Includes costs of labor invested and average of highest price of staple food crops and Ugandan market prices

-farm lost

-crops and Ugandan market

-2 3 Compensation for loss of access to prices Those affected would be
+3 Compensation for loss of access to If applicable Those affected would be

-٦ provided with shared access,
+pastoralists provided with shared access,

-pastoralists If applicable or alternate routes (decision
+or alternate routes (decision

-іт арріісавіе •

-agreed through consultation and participation of all).
+agreed through consultation

+and participation of all).

 4 Compensation for loss of access to fishing Data provided from the

-- resources. to Halling If applicable revised socio-economic study

 resources.
-TEVISED SOCIO-ECONOMIC Study
+If applicable revised socio-economic study

-will determine market values
+- 1-1- will determine market values

 of catch, fish products etc.

 5 Compensation for Buildings and Structures This compensation may be in-

 kind or cash at full

 If applicable replacement cost.
 Costs for

-п аррпсаые basic housing needs should
+паррисавіс basic housing needs should

 include ventilated pit latrines,

 outside kitchen, and storage.

 6 Compensation for Trees Includes costs of labor

 invested and average of

 /year/tree highest price of trees (and tree

 products) and Ugandan market

 prices.

 7 Cost of Relocation Assistance/Expenses /household This cost reflects the moving

-/ilouseilolu and transportation allowance.
+/ilouseriolu and transportation allowance.

 8 Cost of Restoration of Individual Income Assumed to be higher than the

 GDP/capita in Uganda.

 9 Cost of Restoration of Household Income These costs reflect the

 livelihood restoration program

 of the RAP

 10 Cost of Training Farmers, pastoralists and This is a mitigation measure

 other PAPs involving capacity building and

 involves PAPs and affected

 communities.